QuentinRa/blog.quentinra.dev/info/php/index.md

 * you can also make comments with ``#`` but that's usually used for specials comments

-Then note that in order to write some php, you need to write a PHP tag like this
+Then note that to write some PHP, you need to write a PHP tag like this

 ```php